The House passes billions in aid for Ukraine and Israel after months of struggle. Next is the Senate

 The package includes several Republican priorities that Democrats endorse, or at least are willing to accept.
 Those include proposals that allow the U.S. to seize frozen Russian central bank assets to rebuild Ukraine; impose sanctions on Iran, Russia, China and criminal organizations that traffic fentanyl; and legislation to require the China-based owner of the popular video app TikTok to sell its stake within a year or face a ban in the United States.

 Still, the all-out push to get the bills through Congress is a reflection not only of politics, but realities on the ground in Ukraine.
-Top lawmakers on national security committees, who are privy to classified briefings, have grown gravely concerned about the situation in recent weeks.
-Russia has increasingly used satellite-guided gliding bombs — which allow planes to drop them from a safe distance — to pummel Ukrainian forces beset by a shortage of troops and ammunition.
+Top lawmakers on national security committees, who are privy to classified briefings, have grown gravely concerned about the situation in recent as Russia pummels Ukrainian forces beset by a shortage of troops and ammunition.

 Credit: AP